We are thrilled to announce our Conference Theme:

 City of Norfolk Dept. of City Planning

-• Quick Takes: Growth Management - Adapting to Population Increase and Climate Change; Battling Blight Using CDBG Grants; AI, The Multiverse, and Next Generation Planning
+Quick Takes—A 3 Part Series: Small Business Zoning; Battling Blight Using CDBG Grants; AI, The Multiverse, and Next Generation Planning

 Speaker: